 Relevant story :

-Right there I became a little confused.
+Right there, I became a little angry.

-Hence, we discussed this event in the second verse of the song.
+We discussed this event in the second verse of the song.